Memories of Us

 Memories of Us is an album by American country music artist George Jones, released in 1975 on the Epic Records label.
 It peaked at #43 on the Billboard Country Albums chart.
+It is Jones’ 51st Album Release.

 Background

 Memories of Us was Jones's first release after his divorce from Tammy Wynette.
 The years ahead would be an unpleasant time for Jones, to say the least, and the singer would soon begin his long, slow descent to the bottom.
 Jones scored two number-one hits in 1974 ("The Grand Tour" and "The Door"), but Memories of Us failed to produce any hits and the album stalled on the Billboard charts at number 43.
 In the liner notes to the 1983 Jones compilation Anniversary - 10 Years of Hits, producer Billy Sherrill writes that he was surprised that the song "Memories of Us", a personal favorite, failed as a single, and in his 1996 autobiography I Lived to Tell It All, Jones admitted that at the time he "constantly feared that my career, like my three marriages, was over.
 I had nothing left but my name, and my name was associated with missing personal appearances and not paying my debts."